Skip to content

 Cause: There are some new version the Node-RED community has published for some nodes that are not compatible with the Node-RED version the eManager incorporates.
 When you try to install some package with a higher version that the one supported, this error occurs.

 Solution: Manually, install the packet with the last version compatible with the Node-RED version the eManager incorporates.
-To do so you can follow the instructions detailed here.
+To do so you need to execute the following commands:

 Nothing provides requested <package_name>